patchell/FrontCad/README.md

 possible to draw a few objects.

 April 3, 2022
 Something happened betweem me an the repo.
-Couldn't fix it, so deleted it and the recreated  :(
+Couldn't fix it, so deleted it and then recreated  :(